anchorwrite/logosophe/apps/worker/SKEW_PROTECTION.md

 1. Check that all environment variables are set correctly
 2. Verify your API token has the correct permissions
-3. Ensure you're testing with a custom domain, not a `.workers.dev` domain
+3. Ensure you're testing with the production domain (`www.logosophe.com`)
 4. Check the worker logs for any error messages
-5. Verify that both domains are properly configured in your Cloudflare DNS
+5. Verify that the production domain is properly configured in your Cloudflare DNS

 ## References